 - Client work (the stuff that actually makes you money)

-- Client Attraction and marketing (the stuff that gets you clients)
+- The Leveraged Business and marketing (the stuff that gets you clients)

 Everything else has to go (for now) or can wait until after 5 p.m.
 I know, this is drastic to some, but it just has to be something you strive for, at least for the short term.

-After 6 months or a year, when you start seeing consistent results in your Client Attraction, you’ll be able to decrease the number of hours you spend on marketing each day and reinstate some of the things you enjoyed doing beforehand, but had to put on pause for awhile.
-However, you might just be so happy to focus only on Client Attraction and client work during the day that, as for many of my private clients, you’ll decide never to go back to the old way of doing things.
+After 6 months or a year, when you start seeing consistent results in your The Leveraged Business, you’ll be able to decrease the number of hours you spend on marketing each day and reinstate some of the things you enjoyed doing beforehand, but had to put on pause for awhile.
+However, you might just be so happy to focus only on The Leveraged Business and client work during the day that, as for many of my private clients, you’ll decide never to go back to the old way of doing things.

 Clear the decks.
 If you know you need 4 hours of marketing per day (that’s what I scheduled per day to fill both of my private practices to capacity in less than 8 months each), then you’ve simply got to make room for it.
 Your business-and livelihood-depends on it.